 Easter nest hunt

 In Germany, Switzerland and many other countries, children and even some adults hunt for Easter nests.
 What does it involve?
-These are baskets or boxes filled with bunnies or chocolate eggs, sweets and toys, supposedly hidden by the Easter Bunny himself.
+These are baskets or boxes filled with bunnies or chocolate eggs, candies and toys, supposedly hidden by the Easter Bunny himself.

 Procession traditions